 Coronavirus Guidance for Businesses & Employers

-The Coronavirus (COVID-19) outbreak presents a significant challenge to businesses around the globe.
+Coronavirus (COVID-19) presents a significant challenge to businesses around the globe.
 The UK government and the devolved administrations, including the health and social care systems, have planned extensively over the years for an event like this, and the UK is therefore well prepared to respond in a way that offers substantial protection.

 The EM3 Growth Hub team are keeping up to date with developments and are fully prepared to advise businesses in the area, in whatever capacity we can.
 If you feel your business has been affected by coronavirus, or you have questions about how to prepare or operate, please get in touch.